Marjan-Kh/AB-Testing/README.md

 - Net conversion: The number of user-ids to remain enrolled past the 14-day boundary (and thus make at least one payment) divided by the number of unique cookies to click the “Start free trial” button. (dmin= 0.0075)

 #### Experiment Sizing
 Given α=0.05 and β=0.2, we want to estimate how many pageviews total we need to collect in the experiment per metric.
-For that perpuse we need to calculate the minimum number of sample size (the minimum number of cookies) for each metric.
+For that perpuse, we need to calculate the minimum number of sample size (the minimum number of cookies) for each metric.

-#### Analyzing the Experiment Results
+### Analyzing the Experiment Results

 #### Sanity Checks
 - Check if the experiment is conducted as expected.